The Huckleberry Hound Show: Huckleberry Hound

-Huck's voice was one that Butler had already developed and used in earlier work, such as Ruff in The Ruff and Reddy Show, Smedley the Dog in the Chilly Willy cartoons, and earlier characters in the MGM cartoon library.
-It was said to be based on the neighbor of his wife, Myrtis; Butler would speak with said neighbor when visiting North Carolina.
+Huck's voice is Butler's impression of a family friend.
+He used it in earlier work, such as Reddy in The Ruff and Reddy Show, Smedley the Dog in the Chilly Willy cartoons, and earlier characters in the MGM cartoon library.
+Butler's son Charles confirmed that the voice was based on the neighbor of his wife, Myrtis; Butler would speak with said neighbor when visiting North Carolina.